AlaaMezian/java8-plus-features/README.md

 # Java 9 way of initializing map and set

 Java 9 comes with various factory methods in the Map interface that simplify the creation and initialization of immutable maps and sets.

+# Java 10

+# Local Variable Type Inference

+the introduction of var even though java is a strongly typed language the option to have a loosely type var keyword come in handy sometimes